geerlingguy/ansible-role-redis/README.md

 Add extra include file paths to this list to include more/localized Redis configuration.

-The redis package name for installation via the system package manager.
-Defaults to `redis-server` on Debian and `redis` on RHEL.

-    redis_package_name: "redis-server"

-(Default for RHEL shown) The redis package name for installation via the system package manager.
-Defaults to `redis-server` on Debian and `redis` on RHEL.

     redis_requirepass: ""

 Set a password to require authentication to Redis.
 You can generate a strong password using `echo "my_password_here" | sha256sum`.